JonJagger/cyber-dojo/md/running-a-dojo.md

   * green - tests ran and all passed

-The colours on the traffic-light are positional, red at the top, amber in the middle, green at the bottom.
+The colours on the traffic-light are positional,
+  * red at the top,
+  * amber in the middle,
+  * green at the bottom.
 This means you can still read the display if you are colour blind.
-You will also get an amber traffic-light if the tests do not complete within 15 seconds (eg you've accidentally coded an infinite loop or the server is overloaded with too many concurrent programming dojos) Remember, clicking on any traffic-light opens a dialog showing the diffs for that traffic-light for that animal together with << < > >> buttons to navigate forwards and backwards.
+You will also get an amber traffic-light if the tests do not complete on the cyber-dojo server within 15 seconds (eg you've accidentally coded an infinite loop or the server is overloaded with too many concurrent programming dojos).
+You will also get an amber traffic-light if you lose the network connection to the cyber-dojo server (30 seconds timeout).

+Remember, clicking on any traffic-light opens a dialog showing the diffs for that traffic-light for that animal together with << < > >> buttons to navigate forwards and backwards, revert, or fork.

 reviewing your programming dojo